-Currently we do what we can to provide machines to families who want them, or are referred to us by their health professional.
 We hear countless stories of families having to make long journeys, week in week out, simply to conduct a short INR test which they could, with appropriate support, carry out at home.
 The expense of travel, the disruption to parents’ work, and disturbance to the child’s schooling, as well as the long and sometimes difficult journeys could all be minimised or prevented if the NICE Guidance is followed and all patients who meet the criteria are provided with an INR machine on prescription.

-This is why, on behalf of all the families who could benefit, we ask you to get behind and support this fantastic campaign.
+That is why, on behalf of all the families who could benefit, we ask you to support this important and vital campaign.

-Katherine from Surrey who is now 16 years old was born with a heart condition called Pulmonary Atresia.
+Katherine from Surrey was born with a heart condition called Pulmonary Atresia.
 She had to have major life-threatening open heart surgery when she was 7 years old and has been battling her condition ever since.

 Rachel, Katherine’s mum said, “Taking her for the blood tests over the years has been pretty harrowing, there is no reasoning with a terrified, crying child who is begging you not to have it done.
 Having it done at home is so much easier; we’re so lucky to now have a machine.
 It’s safe, easy and practical – it revolutionises your whole life”.

-Katherine who has just finished her exams said, “I’m so grateful we had a machine to monitor my INR at home.
+Katherine said, “I’m so grateful we had a machine to monitor my INR at home.
 During GCSEs we didn’t have the disruption of having to go to the hospital for every check – exams are hard enough without having to take time out.
 Not having it would have meant I would have had to miss assessments, deadlines maybe even exams.
 It would have really affected my results and my whole future”.